Best Alexa Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Amazon Alexa speakers you can buy in 2021.

-Amazon Alexa has led the way for smart products, finding its way on to a huge number of speakers and smart devices, making it one of the best choices of voice assistant if you want to start controlling multiple devices around your home with your vocal cords.
+Amazon's Alexa has led the way for smart products, finding its way into a vast array of speakers and smart devices, making it one of the best choices of voice assistant if you want to start controlling multiple devices around your home with your vocal chords.

-With plenty of Alexa speakers to choose from, including Amazon's own, ever-growing, family of Alexa devices, led by the Echo Dot, Echo, Echo Plus, and more recent Echo Studio, which one is right for you?
+With plenty of Alexa speakers to choose from, including Amazon's own, ever-growing, family of Alexa devices led by the Echo Dot, Echo, Echo Show and Echo Studio, which one is right for you?

 Do you want something small and discreet to kick-start a smart system, or do you want a proper wireless speaker with built-in smarts that sounds up to the job too?
-Allow us to run you through our pick of the best Alexa speakers you can buy in 2020.
+Oh, and does the idea of spying on your cat while you're out pique your interest?
+It does?
+Good on you.
+Allow us to run you through our pick of the best Alexa speakers you can buy.

 Read the full review: Amazon Echo Dot 3 review

 Arguably the best all-round smart speaker you can currently buy, the Sonos One sounds superb for the money and has all the functionality you're likely to need.
 There's Spotify and Tidal integration, the ability to chat with Alexa and Google Assistant, and the option to build a multi-room system around it using other Sonos speakers or AirPlay 2.
 Arguably the best Alexa speaker on the market.

 Read the full review: Sonos One